The Ultimate Packing List

 Memory CardsLink—Very expensive abroad (and you will fill them up fast!)

-Tripod —I like the GorillaPod , with flexible legs so you you can wrap it around tree branches and other impromptu supports.
+Tripod—I like the GorillaPod, with flexible legs so you you can wrap it around tree branches and other impromptu supports.

 Tiny flashlight (I prefer a hands-free headlamp).

-Swiss Army KnifePartner or Leatherman/multitoolPartner—Most useful features: screwdriver/can opener, blade, corkscrew (for picnics), tweezers, scissors, nail file.
-Note: As of Apr.
-25, 2013, TSA lets you carry small knives in carry-ons again; if blade is larger than 2.36"x0.5", pack it in your checked luggage.
-(Official new TSA regs)
+Swiss Army Knife or Leatherman/multitool—Most useful features: screwdriver/can opener, blade, corkscrew (for picnics), tweezers, scissors, nail file.
+Note: The TSA has been debating allowing small knives in carry-ons again—though HAS NOT YET changed the rules.
+For now, pack any knife in your checked luggage.
+(Official TSA regs)

 Sunscreen